via Homebrew

-chmod-cli is a terminal user interface (TUI) tool that provides an interactive alternative to the traditional Unix chmod command.
-Instead of remembering octal notation or symbolic permission syntax, users can select permission configurations through a menu-driven interface with readable options for user, group, and other permissions.
+chmod-cli is a terminal user interface tool that provides an interactive way to generate chmod commands for file and directory permissions.
+Instead of memorizing numeric permission codes or symbolic notation, users can select permission settings through a visual interface with checkboxes and options.

-Built with Go using the Bubbletea TUI framework, chmod-cli targets system administrators, developers, and anyone who frequently manages file permissions but prefers a visual interface over memorizing permission bit patterns.
-The tool runs entirely in the terminal and integrates clipboard functionality for seamless workflow integration.
+Built with Go and the Bubbletea TUI framework, chmod-cli includes standard navigation controls (arrow keys, tab, enter) and help documentation accessible via Shift+?.
+The tool targets system administrators, developers, and anyone who works with Unix file permissions but prefers a visual interface over remembering permission codes.

 # via Homebrew